bonsai-rx/bonsai-rx.github.io/_operators/combinelatest.md

 ---
 title: "CombineLatest"
 permalink: /docs/operators/combinelatest
-excerpt: "Combines the latest items emitted by all the observables whenever any input changes."
+excerpt: "Combine the latest items emitted by all the observables whenever any input changes."
 breadcrumbs: true
 category: 'combining'
 last_modified_at: